rammak/tcpea/README.md

 # tcpea - A User Space Network Stack

-tcpea is written in Python and does have any external dependencies.
+tcpea is written in Python and does not have any external dependencies.

 Working -
 * TCP client